 Eric Schmidt has been a Director of the Company since December 19, 2019.
 Dr. Schmidt is also the Chairman of the Company's Audit Committee and a member of the Company's Corporate Governance and Nominating Committee.
 He has served as the Chief Financial Officer of Allogene Therapeutics, Inc. since June 2018.
+He has also served on the Board of Directors of Revolution Medicines since June 2022 and Notch Therapeutics since January 2023.
 Prior to joining Allogene Therapeutics, Dr. Schmidt was a Managing Director and Senior Research Analyst at Cowen and Company, LLC.
 He joined Cowen as a Research Analyst in 1998 where he covered biotechnology stocks until June 2018.
 He was previously a Vice President and Research Analyst for UBS Securities.
 Before joining UBS in 1995, he co-founded Cambridge Biological Consultants, a scientific consulting and research firm.
 Dr. Schmidt obtained a Bachelor of Arts in Chemistry from the University of Pennsylvania and a Ph.D. in Biology from the Massachusetts Institute of Technology.
-That Dr. Schmidt brings over 25 years of biotechnology and financial experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that he has developed significant management and leadership skills relating to the pharmaceutical industry led us to conclude that Dr. Schmidt should serve as a director.
+That Dr. Schmidt brings over 25 years of biotechnology and financial experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that he has developed significant management and leadership skills relating to the pharmaceutical industry, which led us to conclude that Dr. Schmidt should serve as a director.

 John Glasspool has been a Director of the Company since December 19, 2019.
 Mr. Glasspool is also a member of the Company's Compensation Committee and Chairman of the Company's Corporate Governance and Nominating Committee.
 He has been CEO and member of the Board of Directors of Anthos Therapeutics since February 2019.
 He is also has been a member of the Board of Directors of Dalcor Corporation since May 2017, and a senior advisor to MIT since October 2016.
 From June 2017 to October 2018, he was a consultant for Roivant Sciences.
 From July 2015 to January 2017, Mr. Glasspool was the Executive Vice President, Head of Corporate Strategy and Customer Operations at Baxalta Incorporated, formerly Baxter BioScience.
 From August 2012 to June 2015, he was Vice President, Emerging Therapies and Market Development at Baxter Bioscience.
 Mr. Glasspool obtained a Bachelor of Arts degree from the University of Staffordshire and a degree in Business Administration from Oxford University.
-That Mr. Glasspool brings over 25 years of biotechnology experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that Mr. Glasspool has developed significant management and leadership skills relating to the pharmaceutical industry led us to conclude that Mr. Glasspool should serve as a director.
+That Mr. Glasspool brings over 25 years of biotechnology experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that Mr. Glasspool has developed significant management and leadership skills relating to the pharmaceutical industry, which led us to conclude that Mr. Glasspool should serve as a director.